caglase/AdsquareInterview/README.md

 - The first chart has been added to show that the Saturdays are choosen to filter the data.

 - Grocery stores Kaufland, Rewe and Aldi are the most visited places whereas fast food restaurants Burger King and McDonalds are the least visited ones together with Renault store.
-- Higher numbers of visits just before the Sunday are expected for grocery stores given the Sunday are holidays on which all the stores are closed.
+- Higher numbers of visits just before the Sundays can be expected for grocery stores given that Sundays are holidays on which all the stores are closed.

 ### 3. Popular Brands on Sundays
 ![image4](download_4.png)

-- The charts above shows the most visited brands on Sundays.
+- The chart above shows the most visited brands on Sundays.
 - McDonalds is the most visited brand on Sunday in contrast to what is observed on weekdays, which can be expected as the most of the grocery stores are close on Sundays.
-- Although grocery stores are expected to be closed on Sundays some stores in the city centers remains open.
+- Although grocery stores are supposed to be closed on Sundays, some stores in the city centers remains open.
 This could be the reason for seeing visits to grocery stores on Sunday on the chart.